Qubes-Community/Contents/docs/configuration/vpn.md

    ip6tables -I FORWARD -i eth0 -j DROP
    ```

 6. (Optional) Configure the VPN Qube firewall rules so it **only** allows the VPN endpoint address.
 This is much quicker and can be done graphically, unlike the optional points mentioned above.
+However, while quicker, it is not as "strict" as the one above.
+See [PR#220](https://github.com/Qubes-Community/Contents/pull/220#discussion_r1001357914) for more information.

 7. Configure your AppVMs to use the new VM as a NetVM.